Download the Nature Section’s latest Newsletter and Annual Bulletin. Past issues are available from the PSNS Publications page.

 - Or contact the section secretary, Liz Lavery at eldlavery@outlook.com

 For a society with a long history, one of the principal aims of our earlier members was to form a collection of the flora and fauna of Perthshire.
-We no longer collect specimens for museum displays (!) but observe, conserve and enjoy our birdlife, and maybe collect some images.
-It all supports our winter evenings, which inform and entertain with avian news, and a chat over tea.
+We no longer collect specimens for museum displays (!) but observe, conserve and enjoy our individual bents, be it birdlife or plants, spiders or butterflies, and maybe collect some images.
+It all supports our winter evenings, which inform and entertain with discoveries, and a chat over tea.

 New members are welcome to join us, on our summer outings or at our winter lectures held in the Sandeman Room at the AK Bell Library, York Place, Perth PH2 8EP on Wednesday evenings at 7:30 pm.
 Evenings conclude over tea and coffee.